maxharp3r/fmh-cv/src/professional.md

 Amazon, Seattle, WA
 :   (2019 -- )
     *Senior Applied Scientist*.
-    Developing algorithms, models, and analysis to help ensure that Amazon's Choice is fair to all of its customers, and to protect customers' trust.
+    Developing algorithms, models, and analysis to improve the quality and trustworthiness of a widely-used Amazon recommender system.
-    Led a project to detect offensive language using modern NLP techniques.
+    Led a project to detect offensive language through problem definition, analysis, modeling, and launch; improved on the previous system from estimated F1 of 0.47 to 0.84.
-    Currently developing techniques to measure algorithmic fairness, and conducting research in the areas of self-disclosure and interactive machine learning.
+    Currently developing techniques to identify and mitigate algorithmic bias, and conducting research in the areas of self-disclosure detection and interactive machine learning.

 University of Minnesota, Minneapolis, MN
 :   (2012 -- 2019)